openpnp/openpnp/Linear-Transformed-Axes.md

 ## What is it?

 The ReferenceLinearTransformAxis is a multi-input axis transformation.
-It can take the coordinates of several inut axes and create one transformed output coordinate.
+It can take the coordinates of several input axes and create one transformed output coordinate.

 In OpenPnP the typical use case is to compensate for non-squareness of the machine, i.e. when the axes are mechanically not perfectly 90° to each other.
 On this page we will mostly just explore this problem.